 Design for Emerging Technologies: Graduate Overview

-Most Master of Fine Arts (MFA) students in the School of the Art Institute of Chicago’s (SAIC) Department of Design for Emerging Technologies come from traditional design disciplines such as architecture, interior architecture, industrial design, and interior design, as well as from industry, practice, and the creative arts.
-The program launches future individual voices able to lead in changing the field from the inside out—connecting past traditions with future possibilities.
+Most MFA students in Design for Emerging Technologies come from traditional design disciplines such as architecture, interior architecture, industrial design, and interior design, as well as from industry, practice, and the creative arts.
+Deep investigations in the studio context are required, emphasizing the notion that the art of thinking and making translate into explorations that are useful beyond the traditional realms of design.
+This philosophical approach enables SAIC to launch future individual voices able to lead in changing the field from the inside out—connecting past traditions with future possibilities.

 Critique Week, one of the principle means of assessment each semester, is a week-long schedule of critiques during which classes are suspended and the entire faculty and invited visiting artists and designers assemble into panels that conduct intensive studio critiques with all studio and writing graduate students.